 - Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the shoulder to bleed and swell following surgery.
 If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily.
-If an open biceps tenodesis was performed this incision should remain dry and covered for 7 days. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - NO immersion in a bath until given approval by our office.
+If an open biceps tenodesis was performed, then you should wait to get your wound wet until the dressing is removed at the first post op visit. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - NO immersion in a bath until given approval by our office.